TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Cluster refers to a group of instances that comprise user's Kubernetes.

 ### Creating Clusters
+To use NHN Kubernetes Service (NKS), you must create clusters first.

+> [Caution] Setting up permissions to use clusters<br>
+> To create a cluster, the user must have **Infrastructure ADMIN** or **Infrastructure LoadBalancer ADMIN** permissions of basic infrastructure services for the project.
+Only with the permissions, the user can normally create and operate clusters running on basic infrastructure services.
+It is totally possible to add one of the two permissions when the other is already acquired.
+To learn more about setting up permissions, see [Manage Project Members](/TOAST/ko/console-guide/#_22).
+If there is some change to the permissions (permissions added or deleted) that were set up when creating a cluster, some features of the cluster may be restricted.
+For more information, see [Change Cluster OWNER](./user-guide/#_4).

-To use NHN Kubernetes Service (NKS), you must first create a cluster.
-Go to **Container > NHN Kubernetes Service (NKS)** and click **Create Cluster**, and a page for creating clusters shows up.
-The following items are required to create a cluster:
+Go to **Container > NHN Kubernetes Service(NKS)** and click **Create Cluster** and a page for creating clusters shows up.
+The following items are required to create a cluster.

 | Item | Description |
 | --- | --- |